 DNA replication can be thought of in three stages; Initiation, Elongation, Termination

 Within the replication complex is the enzyme DNA Helicase, which unwinds the double helix and exposes each of the two strands, so that they can be used as a template for replication.
-It does this by hydrolysing the ATP used to form the bonds between the nucleobases, therefore breaking the bond between the two strands.
+It does this by hydrolysing the ATP used to form the bonds between the nucleobases, therefore breaking the bond holding the two strands together.

 DNA Primase is another enzyme that is important in DNA replication.
 It synthesises a small RNA primer, which acts as a ‘kick-starter’ for DNA Polymerase.
 DNA Polymerase is the enzyme that is ultimately responsible for the creation and expansion of the new strands of DNA.

 Once the DNA Polymerase has attached to the original, unzipped two strands of DNA (i.e. the template strands), it is able to start synthesising the new DNA to match the templates.
-This enzyme is only able to extend the primer by adding free nucleotides to the 3’-end of the strand, causing difficulty as one of the template strands has a 5’-end from which it needs to extend from.
+It is essential to note that DNA polymerase is only able to extend the primer by adding free nucleotides to the 3’ end.

 The process of expanding the new DNA strands continues until there is either no more DNA template left to replicate (i.e. at the end of the chromosome), or two replication forks meet and subsequently terminate.
 The meeting of two replication forks is not regulated and happens randomly along the course of the chromosome.

 Once DNA synthesis has finished, it is important that the newly synthesised strands are bound and stabilized.
-With regards to the lagging strand, two enzymes are needed to achieve this; RNAase H removes the RNA primer that is at the beginning of each Okazaki fragment, and DNA Ligase joins two fragments together creating one complete strand.
+With regards to the lagging strand, two enzymes are needed to achieve this; RNAase H removes the RNA primer that is at the beginning of each Okazaki fragment, and DNA Ligase joins fragments together to create one complete strand.

 Clinical Relevance – Sickle Cell Anaemia